carlotapearl/100-days-of-code/log.md

 ### Day 19 July 15, 2018

 **Today's Progress**: Today I completed 2 courses on Lynda.com "Workflow Tools For Web Developers" and "JavaScript Closures".
-For my Udaicty Front End Developer Nano Degree I completed the lessons including: Set up of ESLint, Unit Testing in Gulp, and Continuous Integration (covered Jenkins).
+For my Udacity Front End Developer Nano Degree I completed the lessons including: Set up of ESLint, Unit Testing in Gulp, and Continuous Integration (covered Jenkins).
 I also started the Development and Production mode lessons which cover Sass, Css and JavaScript Concatenation, minification and as well as setting up the production tasks.